lajohnston/smslib/docs/utils/registers.md

 .redefine utils.registers.AUTO_PRESERVE 1 ; activate
 ```

-You can opt-out of this on a per-call basis using `utils.registers.preserve` to create more-specific preserve scopes for particular calls.
+You can opt-out of this on a per-call basis using `utils.preserve` to create more-specific preserve scopes for particular calls.

 ## utils.registers.clobbers, utils.registers.clobberEnd